bob-fornal/work-notes/Cloud/AWS/CSAA/Tech-Fundamentals.md

 `133.33.3.7` is Dotted-Decimal Notation (4 x 0-255 x 8-bits, octets).

 * All IP Addresses have a **network** and a **host** part.
-* If the **network** part of two IP addresses match, it means they are on the same IP network.
+* If the **network** part of two IP addresses matches, it means they are on the same IP network.
 If not, they are on different networks.
 * The `/n` prefix indicates the number of bits of the IP address that are the network.
 The remaining bits are for the hosts.
 * IP Addresses are assigned by machine (DHCP) or by humans.